peterherrmann/BetterLog/README.md

 ## Known Issues

-* BetterLog currently can't be used to log from [custom functions](https://developers.google.com/apps-script/guides/sheets/functions) in Google Sheets because [custom functions are run in the context of an anononymous user](https://developers.google.com/apps-script/guides/services/authorization) which means that BetterLog will not be able to edit the spreadsheet to create or append to a log sheet.
-I'm not aware of a workaround but you could write a web app whose URL could be called anonymously with a query parameter that is written to your log.
+* BetterLog currently can't be used to log from [custom functions](https://developers.google.com/apps-script/guides/sheets/functions) to a sheets based log because [custom functions are run in the context of an anononymous user](https://developers.google.com/apps-script/guides/services/authorization) which means that BetterLog will not be able to append to a non-publicly editable log sheet.
+The inbuild Stackdriver logging (from v26 onwards) will however log to Stackdriver logs.